 DesignRush: Why is SEM so important for modern businesses?

 Jim Flint: SEM is the “now” part of any “now” business.
-Society, in general, is not into delayed gratification as much as they are into instant understanding.
+Society, in general, is not into delayed gratification as much as it is into instant understanding.
 Google and by extension SEM feeds that “instant on” aspect of today’s society.

 Consumers are driven by smartphones.
 And the research out there tells us that if you aren’t providing good content to consumers in three seconds or less, you’re losing them.